 Companies ought to disclose clear dividend policies.
 Dividends should be sufficiently covered and put to shareholder vote.
 Uncovered dividends should be accompanied by an explanation covering the sustainability of the dividend or distribution policy.
 Companies proposing scrip issues should offer a cash dividend option.
 Companies ought to explain why a share buyback programme is the most appropriate method of returning cash to shareholders, including the circumstances in which a buyback will be executed.
-The Fund pays particular attention to share buyback programmes that could affect remuneration structures through the influence on earning per share (EPS) measurements: such structures must be buyback-neutral and buyback authorities must be within acceptable limits, expiring no later than the following AGM.
-The Fund will typically vote against waivers of Rule 9 of the Takeover Code (in relation to ownership levels at which mandatory bods are required).
+The Fund pays particular attention to share buyback programmes that could affect remuneration structures through the influence on earning per share ("EPS") measurements: such structures must be buyback-neutral and buyback authorities must be within acceptable limits, expiring no later than the following AGM.
+The Fund will typically vote against waivers of Rule 9 of the Takeover Code.

-The Fund is are unlikely to support article changes that materially reduce shareholder rights.
+The Fund is unlikely to support article changes that materially reduce shareholder rights.
 The Fund is strongly opposed to virtual-only AGMs and views as fundamental the right to attend shareholder meetings in-person.
 The Fund typically opposes resolutions seeking authority to limit the jurisdiction that applies to dispute resolution.

-Merger and Acquisition (M&A) decisions are made on a case-by-case basis, with reference to the long-term economic interest of scheme members and compliance with the Fund's Conflicts of Interest Policy.
+Merger and Acquisition ("M&A") decisions are made on a case-by-case basis, with reference to the long-term economic interest of scheme members.
 The Fund will consider supporting transactions with the following characteristics: long-term benefits to shareholders, good quality disclosure, high quality management, supportive independent advice, approval of the independent directors.
 We seek to determine whether the deal yields a good strategic fit, and we value prior engagement with shareholders.
 We do not support poison pills that entrench management or damage shareholder value.
 Introductions of poison pills should be clearly explained and put to shareholder vote.
 By contrast, poison pill redemption resolutions are generally supported.
 We will usually vote at courts and classes in a consistent manner with our GM vote.